Payroll Management Guide

 Employer Obligations

-- Deduct PAYE, NSSF, NHIF, and Housing Levy from employee salaries
+- Deduct PAYE, NSSF, health contributions, and Housing Levy from employee salaries

 - Match NSSF contributions (employer portion)

-- Remit all deductions to KRA by the 9th of the following month
+- Remit PAYE and Housing Levy to KRA by the 9th of the following month and meet the separate deadlines for NSSF and health remittances

 - Provide payslips to all employees monthly